katxeus/civic-participation-network/README.md

 Engineered with the ability to function with partial outage and full outage in offline settings.

 ## Deriverables as Smart contracts
-Manifestos and mandates are executed as Smart contracts against which  evaluations and needs assessment mechanisms are benchmarker against
+Manifestos and mandates are executed as Smart contracts against which  evaluations and needs assessment mechanisms are benchmarked against.

+## Actionable Civic Tools
+These are to include tools such as petitions and anti-voting-rigging mechanisms that are grounded in technical principles of the blockchain.